Oaxaca Oaxaca State, Mexico Travel Guide

 Oaxaca's historical sites provide a tangible connection to its ancient and colonial past.

-The most important Zapotec archaeological site in Oaxaca, dating back to 500 BC.
+The most important Zapotec archaeological area in Oaxaca, dating back to 500 BC.
 It features pyramids, plazas, a ball court, and carved stelae.
 Located about 9 km (5.6 miles) west of Oaxaca City.
 Open daily, 8:00 AM - 5:00 PM.
 An entrance fee applies.
-Guide services are available at the entrance.
+Guide services are available at the entry.
 Reach Monte Albán by colectivo taxis from near the Zócalo, by joining organized tours through GetYourGuide, or by hiring a private taxi.

-The entire downtown area functions as a living historical site.
+The entire downtown area functions as a living historical site site.
 It features well-preserved colonial buildings, numerous churches, and inviting plazas.

 Oaxaca's natural beauty complements its rich cultural offerings.